Community Detection in the Hypergraph SBM: Exact Recovery Given the Similarity Matrix

 \section{Introduction}

 Community detection is the problem of partitioning a network into densely connected clusters.
 As a fundamental network science problem, community detection arises in numerous applications: sociology \cite{10.1561/2200000005, Newman-randomgraph}, protein interactions \cite{10.1093/bioinformatics/btl370,doi:10.1126/science.285.5428.751}, image applications \cite{868688}, natural language processing \cite{PhysRevE.84.036103}, webpage sorting \cite{KUMAR19991481} and many more.

-In 1983, Holland et al. \cite{Holland1983} introduced the \emph{stochastic block model} (SBM), a probabilistic generative model for networks with community structure.
-Since then, community detection in the SBM has been intensely studied in the probability, statistics, and theoretical computer science communities; see \cite{Abbe2017} for a survey.
-The (general) SBM is specified by two types of parameters: community sizes and edge formation probabilities.
-The probability that two vertices $i,j$ are connected by an edge depends only on the community memberships of those vertices.
-Research on community detection in the SBM has focused on questions of exact, partial, and weak recovery of the communities.
-These questions have been approached from both the statistical and algorithmic perspectives, with many exciting developments over the past few decades \cite{Dyer1989,McSherry2001,Decelle2011,https://doi.org/10.48550/arxiv.1311.4115,10.1145/2591796.2591857,7354421,Abbe2016ExactRI,NIPS2015-cfee3986}; also see \cite{Abbe2017} for a survey.
+In 1983, \cite{Holland1983} introduced the \emph{stochastic block model} (SBM), a probabilistic generative model for networks with community structure.
+Since then, community detection in the SBM has been intensely studied in the probability, statistics, and theoretical computer science communities \cite{Dyer1989,McSherry2001,Decelle2011,https://doi.org/10.48550/arxiv.1311.4115,10.1145/2591796.2591857,7354421,Abbe2016ExactRI,NIPS2015-cfee3986}; also see \cite{Abbe2017} for a survey.

 In this paper, we consider an extension of the SBM to \emph{hypergraphs}.
-A hypergraph is a generalization of a graph that is able to capture higher-order interactions.
+A hypergraph is a generalization of a graph that captures higher-order interactions.
 For example, an academic co-authorship network may be modeled as a hypergraph, where each hyperedge represents the author list of a paper.
-Formally, a hypergraph is specified by a set of vertices $V$ and a set of hyper-edges $E$.
+Formally, a hypergraph is specified by a set of vertices $V$ and a set of hyperedges $E$.
 Each hyperedge $e \in E$ is a subset of $V$.
 We specialize to \emph{uniform} hypergraphs, where each hyperedge contains the same number of vertices.
 A \emph{$d$-uniform hypergraph} satisfies $|e| = d$ for all $e \in E$ (in particular, a graph is $2$-uniform hypergraph).
 We then say that the hypergraph has \emph{order} $d$.